Skip to content

 Epstein files wreak havoc on Europe’s political elite.
 Not so much in the US

 British police arrested former Prince Andrew Mountbatten-Windsor today over allegations that in 2010, when he was a UK trade envoy, he shared confidential government documents with convicted sex offender Jeffrey Epstein.
-It’s the first time a British royal family member has been arrested, underscoring the havoc that the Epstein files have wreaked on Europe’s political elite – including in Norway and France.
+It’s the first time a British royal family member has been arrested for over 350 years, underscoring the havoc that the Epstein files have wreaked on Europe’s political elite – including in Norway and France.
 The contrast couldn’t be starker with the US, where, despite rising public outcry, no current or former government officials named in the files have faced serious repercussions.
 A recent poll, meanwhile, revealed that a majority of the American public believes the Epstein files showed the US’s most powerful people are rarely held accountable.

 Minimum wage rage shakes Colombia ahead of elections